Beech and Willow Classes

 If your child wears earrings it is easier to remove them before school on these days.
 Children will be asked to take out their own earrings for PE.
 If they are unable to do so, they must be covered with micro-porous tape during PE.

 All children in Year 5 have the opportunity to participate in gardening during the year.
-The children are divided into groups of 15 and each group completes one half term (6 weeks) of gardening on a Tuesday.
+The children are divided into groups of 15 and each group completes an hour of gardening once a fortnight on a Wednesday.
 A letter will be sent home to parents explaining exactly what is required when it is your child’s turn to take part.

 All children are encouraged to bring a water bottle to school each day to drink regularly in their classroom and maintain good hydration.
 Please ensure your child’s name is written clearly on their bottle.